f4irline/f4irline/README.md

 - Cloud
 - New front-end technologies and frameworks
   - Currently learning more and more about Vue
-- Looking to improving my skills in back-end
+- Looking into improving my skills in back-end

 ## CONTACT:
 - Email: lepola.tommi@gmail.com